fybrik/fogProtect-dashboard-sample/README.md

 7) Apply the application in the `fogprotect` namespace (current `kubectl` context):
     ```shell
     kubectl apply -f rest-read-application.yaml
+    kubectl wait --for=condition=ready --all pod --timeout=120s
     ```
-8) Wait a couple of seconds after the last step, and then create the port-forwarding:
+8) Create the port-forwarding to the `rest-read` service:
     ```shell
     kubectl -n fybrik-blueprints port-forward svc/rest-read 5559:5559
     ```